NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_data_sources.rst

 --grid-label <grid_label>    Optional.
 If specified, restricts the search to data marked with the given grid label (of the form `gn`, `gr1`, `gr2`, ...).
 Note that the meaning of these labels may differ between institutions and MIPs.
 --version-date <YYYYMMDD>    Optional.
 If specified, restricts the search to data published with a given revision date.

+<*CASE_ROOT_DIR*> is taken to be the root of the directory hierarchy in the data reference syntax.
+Arbitrary strings may be used in subdirectories of that hierarchy, and for the above flag values: this data source doesn't enforce the CMIP6 controlled vocabulary.
+This can be useful for, e.g., analyzing data that's not intended to be published as part of CMIP6 but was processed with CMIP tools out of convenience.

 The user setting for ``-c``/``--convention`` is ignored by this data source; ``CMIP`` conventions are always used.

-In practice, it is not necessary to explicitly specify each of these attributes in order to select a desired set of data, as described below:
+It is not necessary to explicitly specify each of the above flags in order to select a desired set of data, due to the use of heuristics described below:

 **Data selection heuristics**

 This data source implements the following logic to guarantee that all data it provides to the PODs are consistent, i.e. that the variables selected have been generated from the same run of the same model.
-An error will be raised if no set of variables can be found that satisfy the user's input above and the following requirements:
+An error will be raised if no set of variables can be found that satisfy the user's settings (described above) and the following requirements:

 * The <*activity_id*>, <*institution_id*>, <*source_id*>, <*experiment_id*>, <*variant_label*> and <*version_date*> for all variables requested by all PODs must be identical.

   - If multiple realization, initialization, etc. indices in the <*variant_label*> satisfy this requirement, the lowest-numbered indices are chosen.
   - If multiple <*version_date*>\s satisfy this requirement, the most recent one is chosen.
   - If multiple values of the other attributes satisfy this requirement, an error is raised.

-In practice, this means that in the majority of cases, the user only needs to specify the <*source_id*> (model) and <*experiment_id*> (experiment) to uniquely identify the data.
+  In practice, this means that in the majority of cases, the user only needs to specify the <*source_id*> (model) and <*experiment_id*> (experiment) to uniquely identify the dataset they want to analyze.

 * The <*grid_label*> must be the same for all variables requested by a POD, but can be different for different PODs.
 The same value will be chosen for all PODs if possible.